 Must Be Nutritionally Complete

-Cats need certain vitamins and minerals to fill their daily nutritional needs.
+Cats need protein, fatty acids and certain vitamins and minerals to fill their daily nutritional needs.
 Healthy skin and hair are not only achieved with protein and fats, but also with other vitamins and minerals that complete your cat’s nutrition.
 The healthier your cat is, the healthier its coat will be, which translates to less shedding.

 Normal vs. Too Much Shedding

 So how much shedding is too much for your cat?
 While there are certain types of cats that shed more than the average cat, shedding mostly occurs during two seasons of the year.